Got Questions? We have answers!

 Don't have a roommate yet?

 You can search for a compatible roommate within the contract system.
 If you find a roommate, both of you need to complete the housing contract by May 15, select each other as roommates and prioritize roommate or type of room for assignment.
+If you would like to search for a roommate, the best time to search is late March and during April.
+More applicants will be in the system at that time.

 You don’t need a roommate to choose a space in University Housing.
 Simply select a single space in an occupied double or a vacant double where others can choose the adjacent space.
 You can review lifestyle preference answers for any assigned occupant of the space before placing yourself in the room with them.